JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

   10 │ 0.986666    0.859512   0.553206   a
 ```

-In the following, most complex, example below we compute row-wise sum, number of
+In the most complex example below we compute row-wise sum, number of
 elements, and mean, while ignoring missing values.

 ```